kubevirt/kubevirt.github.io/_posts/2019-12-17-KubeVirt_UI_options.md

 A few weeks ago Kubernetes distribution [OKD4](https://github.com/openshift/okd) was released as preview.
 OKD is the official upstream version of Red Hat's Openshift.
 Since Openshift includes KubeVirt (Red Hat calls it [CNV](https://docs.openshift.com/container-platform/4.2/cnv/cnv_install/cnv-about-cnv.html)) as a tech-preview feature since a couple of releases, there is already a lot of integration going on between OKD console and KubeVirt.

-Note that OKD4 is in preview, which means that only a subset of platforms and functionality will be available until it is reached beta.
-Said that, we have we found a similar behaviour as testing KubeVirt with Openshift.
+Note that OKD4 is in preview, which means that only a subset of platforms and functionality will be available until it reaches beta.
+That being said, we have we found a similar behaviour as testing KubeVirt with Openshift.
 We have noticed that from the UI a user can:

 - Install the KubeVirt operator from the operator marketplace.
 - Create Virtual Machines by importing YAML files or following a wizard.
 The wizard prevents you from moving to the next screen until you provide values in the required fields.